 - Monitoring, sampling, and analysis of surface water occurrence in a channel, through field surveys and remote sensing tools

 - Evaluating groundwater pumping impacts on Groundwater Dependent Ecosystems (GDEs) such as rivers, ephemeral washes, and riparian ecosystems

 - Assessing applicability of Waters of the United States (WOTUS) through flow regime characterization and assessing “functional equivalent discharges”

-- Applying statistical tools to evaluate baseflow and distinguish changes to streamflow caused by climatic conditions from those resulting from human activities
+- Applying statistical tools to evaluate baseflow and distinguish changes to streamflow caused by climate change and conditions resulting from human activities

 - Technical studies to support the legal distinction between surface water and groundwater (and “subflow” within Arizona)